webforj/webforj-documentation/docs/controls/number-field.md

 ### Expanse

-DWCJ Numeric Box components come with 5 expanses for quick styling without the use of CSS.
+DWCJ Number Field components come with 5 expanses for quick styling without the use of CSS.
-Below are the various expanses supported for the numeric box control: <br/>
+Below are the various expanses supported for the Number Field control: <br/>

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=control_demos.numericboxdemos.NumericboxExpanses'